 3. A desire (or a need) to move that leaves them with a property they can’t sell

 4. Death or divorce

 5. Property that was inherited

-6. Some other life event or circumstance.
+6. Some other life events or circumstances.

-What’s the Difference Between in State Absentee Owners and Out of State Absentee Owners?
+What’s the Difference Between In State Absentee Owners and Out of State Absentee Owners?

 In-state absentee owners live in the same state, but they have a property in another county or city.
-Out of state absentee owners are just that, they live in another state.
+Out of state absentee owners are just that they live in another state.

 If you live in a state that’s big geographically like California or Texas, that’s a totally different story.
 It can take you a long time to get from one part of the state to another.
 That can make a seller very motivated when they finally decide they’ve had enough and want to sell the property.
 In-state absentee owners are a valuable lead source in these areas.
 (We’re back to the “PITB” factor again).